robbiew/goldmine/index.md

 ## WHAT'S A 'DOOR SERVER'?

 If you run an old-school, terminal-based BBS (probably using new-school BBS software like Mystic, Synchronet, Talisman or Enigma) you know that setting up door game programs can be time consuming and a headache.
-In their heydey of the 1980's and 90s, these games where designed to run under DOS and were pretty finicky.
-Plus, hunting down regitration keys or cracks can be daunting.
+In their heydey of the 1980's and 90s, these games where designed to run under DOS (or Win32) and were pretty finicky.
+Hunting down regitration keys or cracks can be daunting (much is abandonware these days).

+Oh, and if your BBS runs on Windows 64, well, unless you can figure out experimental NTVDMx64 and legacy FOSSIL drivers to run native 16-Bit DOS programs, your options are limited.
+And ARM-based systems like rPI can't run dosemu, so you'd need to use programs like QEMU (powerful, but a complex setup) or Dos Box (no multi-node abilities).

+Phew.

-A Door Server let's you add 100's of these games from a central service, almost immediately, runing them over an RLOGIN connection that's practically seamless for your users.
-And for you: no DOS/DOSEMU shenanigans, not configuring drop files, etc. In fact, Gold Mine can handle just about any kind of console-based game made for DOS, Linux or Windows.
+So, a Door Server takes a lot of the work out of setup and lets you add 100's of these games from a central service, almost immediately, running them over an RLOGIN connection that's practically seamless for your users.
+And for you: no DOS/DOSEMU shenanigans, no configuring drop files, etc. In fact, Gold Mine can handle just about any kind of console-based game made for DOS, Linux or Windows.
 It also suport Synchronet Javascript-based games.
+With direct-door launching, it feels like users never leave yuor BBS!

 The other benefit is a potentially larger player base, aggregating them in a centralized manner.

-Check out other door gamer servers like DoorParty, BBSLink, Combatnet, Quazar, Black Country Rock and more.
+Also, please check out other door gamer servers like DoorParty, BBSLink, Combatnet, Quazar, Black Country Rock.
 They're all good choices.
 Hell, add them all!

 ## JOIN GOLD MINE